GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/overview/passports.md

-1. **Upstream Passport Visa Issuers**: Passport Visas enter in a few places along the entire network, however these `Upstream` Visa Issuers are the systems that have access to the respositories where assertions are stored and are able to format those assertions in a verifiable GA4GH Passport Visa format for use by "downstream" systems (systems further to the right in the diagram).
+1. **Upstream Passport Visa Issuers**: Passport Visas enter in a few places along the entire network, however these `Upstream` Visa Issuers are the systems that have access to the repositories where assertions are stored and are able to format those assertions in a verifiable GA4GH Passport Visa format for use by "downstream" systems (systems further to the right in the diagram).